 More alternative gay parties in Berlin

-As with most European capitals, Berlin has a raft of monthly offbeat gay parties (make sure to check our events pages for details).
+As with most European capitals, Berlin has a raft of monthly offbeat gay parties.
 All the cool kids head to CockTail D’Amore (usually the first Saturday/Sunday of the month), a disco/house meltdown which runs the whole weekend.

 Set alongside the canal at the Griessmühle club, there's as much fun outside as inside.
 The venue offers a sprawling garden, complete with treehouses, bars, a sex maze and everything else Berlin is famous for.
 If you want to make the most of CockTail D’Amore, again, arrive early or face a killer line (better still, bag a guest list any which way you can).